idfubar/AV102/transcripts/week4/overview_of_communication_and_breakdowns.md

 starting a new business.
 The process of problems coming up and then communicating effectively to solve them ...
-It's a really common pattern that needs to be managed whether you are in a centralized or a distributed setting
+It's a really common pattern that needs to be managed whether you are in a centralized or a distributed setting.
-So I think the same ideas will serve you well for being TAs, for being involved in AgileVentures; for any kind of software related team activity.
+So I think the same ideas will serve you well for being TA's, for being involved in AgileVentures; for any kind of software related team activity.
 Or indeed may I be so bold as to say *any* team activity;
 but so what have we got happening this week?